 The series will explore the impact of digital media on the everyday life of children and youth, and on their development as citizens in an increasingly technology-intensive and globally-connected world.
 The seminars will report on current research findings, critically examine conceptual and methodological issues and explore research trends and opportunities related to digital citizens and digital citizenship.

-The seminars that will discuss DigiGen research are:
+The seminars that discuss DigiGen research are:

 - 24 May 2021 – Family SES and the Digital Wellbeing of Learners